SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-An employee who has created a profile can use this API tp update their persona details.
+An employee who has created a profile can use this API to update their personal details.
 The updates can be made until the verification process is complete.

 **URL Parameters**